Spotted Demon (bull): Season 2019

-At the UTB event in Glendale, Arizona’s 15/15 Bucking Battle, Spotted Demon bucked off Claudio Montanha Jr. in 3.40 seconds for a score of 45 points.
+At the UTB event in Glendale, Arizona's 15/15 Bucking Battle, Spotted Demon bucked off Claudio Montanha Jr. in 3.40 seconds for a score of 45 points.
 At the UTB Iron Cowboy event in Los Angeles, California, he bucked off Dakota Buttar in 6.72 seconds for a score of 44.25.
 At the Velocity Tour event in Fresno, California, he bucked off Marco Eguchi in 2.19 seconds for a score of 45 points.
 At the UTB event in Tacoma, Washington, he bucked off Matt Triplett in 3.56 seconds for a score of 42 points.
 At the Touring Pro Division event held in conjunction with the Old Spanish Days Fiesta Stock Horse Show and Rodeo in Santa Barbara, California, Dalton Kasel rode Spotted Demon for a score of 93 points.
 The bull received a score of 45.5 points.
 At the Touring Pro Division event held in conjunction with the California Rodeo Salinas in Salinas, California, he bucked off Brennon Eldred in 5.90 seconds for a score of 44.5.
 At the UTB event in Anaheim, California, he bucked off Ezekiel Mitchell in 5.90 seconds for a score of 44.25 points.

 PBR World Finals

-Spotted Demon came into the PBR’s UTB World Finals facing 2017 PBR World Champion Jess Lockwood (who would also eventually win the 2019 PBR World Championship) in Round 2.
-His record for the season to date in the UTB was 43-6.
+Spotted Demon came into the PBR's UTB World Finals facing 2017 PBR World Champion Jess Lockwood (who would also eventually win the 2019 PBR World Championship) in Round 2.
+His record for the season to date in the UTB series was 43-6.
 The two were matched up for the third time.
 Spotted Demon had previously bucked off Lockwood in their first two matches.
 The bull was 11 years old at the time.
 Lockwood ended up riding Spotted Demon for 91.50 points, and the bull earned 44.00 points.

 Spotted Demon was turning 12 soon.
 This year he came in third place for the PRCA Bucking Bull of the year.
 The bull started out the season with some great scores, just like he ended the previous season.
 However, he ran into some foot problems this season.
 Spotted Demon had a covered area to stand in, but insisted on standing in the mud.
 There was much rain part of the year.
 He got an abscess that caused him to miss some events in the spring.
 His owner rested him awhile.
 When the bull returned to the action, he had an excellent summer.
 One highlight was his out against J.W.
 Harris at the PRCA Xtreme Bulls event at the Reno Rodeo in Reno, Nevada, where he earned a 47-point score with a 5.12 second buckoff for the rider.
 In fact, it seemed the bull always earned a high score in Reno.